Complete guide to summer skiing in the Alps

 How much terrain is available towards the end of the summer ski season is highly dependent on snow conditions, but you can usually expect up to 18km of mostly intermediate slopes served by half a dozen or so lifts.

-The Kitzsteinhorn glacier above Kaprun, in the Austrian Salzburgland, is one of the better known summer ski options in the Alps, even if opening times have become more erratic in recent years.
+The Kitzsteinhorn glacier above Kaprun, in the Austrian Salzburgland, is one of the better known summer ski options in the Alps, even if opening dates have become more variable in recent years.

 How much terrain is available depends on snow conditions but at the time of writing there are about 9 runs open between 2450m and 3029m, with a very healthy 4.4m upper base.
 However, by July the operation is likely to be confined to just one run on the upper part of the glacier.